michaeljosephroddy/aws-auto-scaling/README.md

-# auto-scaling-and-load-balancing
+# Auto-Scaling and Load Balancing

-This project is to demonstrate auto scaling and load balancing in EC2 using a Java microservice.
+This project demonstrates auto-scaling and load balancing in Amazon EC2 using a Java microservice.

+---

-### How it Works
+## How It Works

-Requests come into the application load balancer and are routed or distributed to healthy instances in the target group.
-The auto scaling group is a separate entity and it manages the starting up and terminating of instances.
-Each instance will send some numerical metrics to cloud watch.
-In the auto scaling group we set a target tracking policy that monitors the average CPU utilization.
-If the avg.
-CPU untilization goes above this target, the auto scaling group will start another instance and if it goes below, it will terminate an instance.
+1. **Request Handling:**
+   - Incoming requests are routed through an Application Load Balancer (ALB).
+   - The ALB distributes requests to healthy instances within the target group.

+2. **Auto-Scaling:**
+   - An Auto Scaling Group (ASG) manages the lifecycle of EC2 instances, starting or terminating them as needed.
+   - Each instance sends numerical metrics (e.g., CPU utilization) to Amazon CloudWatch.
+   - A target tracking policy in the ASG monitors the average CPU utilization:
+     - If the average CPU utilization exceeds the target threshold, the ASG launches additional instances.
+     - If the utilization falls below the threshold, the ASG terminates excess instances.

+---

-### AWS Setup
+## AWS Setup

-Please see the `auto-scaling-and-load-balancing/report.pdf` for more detailed instrcutions on AWS setup.
+For detailed instructions on setting up AWS resources, refer to the `auto-scaling-and-load-balancing/report.pdf` file.

+---

-### MySQL
+## MySQL Configuration

-Use the `couponservice/sql/tables.sql` file to setup the DB.
+1. Use the `couponservice/sql/tables.sql` file to set up the database schema.
-You will need to change the database url, user and password in the `applications.yml` file.
+2. Update the database URL, username, and password in the `application.yml` file to match your MySQL configuration.

-### couponservice
+---

+## Coupon Service

-The couponservice is a Spring Boot microserivce example for creating and reading coupons.
-It saves and reads data to/from a MySQL database.
+`couponservice` is a Spring Boot microservice for creating and retrieving coupon data.
+It interacts with a MySQL database to persist and query coupons.

-A coupon looks like this:
+A sample coupon JSON object:
 ```json
 {
   "id": 12345,